ndwhite/PTC-guided-assembly/README.md

 # PTC-guided-assembly
 Guided assembly pipeline for phototransduction cascade probe set work.
 IN REVIEW.
-Decoy sequences needed--this is a very large file and we are working on finding a host for it.
+Decoy sequences available here: 10.5281/zenodo.4734556.
+In order to create hte species-specific references, need to concatenate the decoy sequences with the species references included here.
 "Swarm" commands are for a slurm hpc manager, but give you an idea of resources needed.

 ## Trimming:	Trimmomatic v0.39
 I toss unpaired reads, but you could use them.